Graph Visualization

 Important Notes:

-- Tag names are case-sensitive - use lowercase
+- Tag names are case-sensitive, use lowercase

-fromandto - Both tags are required - the view needs both to draw edges between nodes
+fromandto - Both tags are required, the view needs both to draw edges between nodes

-- Order matters -
+- Order matters,

-tag("source")), but onlyfromandtoare used for rendering
+fromandtoare used for rendering

-Export to HTML
+Save to HTML File

 viz = g.v().tag("from").out("follows").tag("to").view("follows")